DefectDojo/django-DefectDojo/KUBERNETES.md

 ```

 ### Re-install the chart
-In case of issue or in any other situation where you need to re-install the chart, you can do it and re-use the same secrets (note that this will create a new database; more information below):
+In case of issue or in any other situation where you need to re-install the chart, you can do it and re-use the same secrets.

+**Note that when using mysql, this will create a new database, while with postgresql you'll keep the same database (more information below)**

 ```zsh
 # helm 3